bikeindex/resources/README.markdown

 # Bike (and micromobility vehicle) data

-The data here is used by [BikeIndex.org](https://bikeindex.org) to classify bikes and micromobility vehicles
+The data here is used by [BikeIndex.org](https://bikeindex.org) to classify bikes and micromobility vehicles.

 - The manufacturers that Bike Index knows about: [manufacturers.csv](manufacturers.csv)
 - Primary Activities: [primary_activities.csv](primary_activities.csv)